The Yada Yada: Production

 The episode's co-writer, Peter Mehlman, got the inspiration for the episode's Jerry story when an old friend of his made a Jewish joke.
 Mehlman felt momentarily offended, but then remembered that his friend had converted to Judaism 20 years before, and started to wonder if it had taken that long for his friend to feel comfortable making Jewish jokes.
 This led him to contemplate the notion of someone making Jewish jokes almost immediately after converting.
 Though in previous episodes Dr. Tim Whatley had a thick head of hair, actor Bryan Cranston had shaved his head to play an astronaut in the movie That Thing You Do! and his hair had not yet grown back.

 In an illustration of how much higher Seinfeld's budget was in its later seasons, the set with the urinals was constructed solely for this episode's cold open.

 The scene where George consults his friends about the possibility of Marcy having sex with her ex-boyfriend took a number of takes, since Jerry Seinfeld kept breaking into laughter at Elaine actress Julia Louis-Dreyfus's delivery of the line "No, I mentioned the bisque."

 The episode was allowed by NBC to run longer than the usual 23 minutes, and its slightly above-average length was even boasted about in promos.
 An edited version airs in syndication, cutting out several small scenes and dialogues, but the full-length version was released on the Seinfeld Season 8 DVD collection and streamed on Hulu and later Netflix.

 "Yada yada yada"

 The episode is one of the most famous of the series, specifically for its focus on the phrase "yada yada yada".
 "Yadda yadda" was already a common phrase before the episode aired, used notably by comedian Lenny Bruce, among others.
-The phrase may have originated with the 1950s "yackety-yack", 1940s vaudeville, or earlier.
+The phrase may have originated with the 1950s song "Yakety Yak", 1940s vaudeville, or earlier.
 Seinfeld director Andy Ackerman remarked that while filming the episode he was struck by the fact that "yadda yadda" hadn't been the subject of a sitcom episode before, since it was such a universal everyday expression.

 The Paley Center named "Yada Yada Yada" the No. 1 funniest phrase on "TV's 50 Funniest Phrases".

 Before the episode aired, writer Peter Mehlman suspected that it would spawn a new Seinfeld catchphrase, but he thought it would be the phrase "anti-dentite" that would become popular.